dmorales22/minimalist-sales-lead-tracking-system/README.md

 Ex: 5001

-`IS_AUTH` The allows if there is authentication being used to connect to the database
+`IS_AUTH` Boolean if there is authentication being used to connect to the database

 Ex: 0 or 1